hirokimu/EMTLoadingIndicator/README.md

 // hide
 indicator?.hide()
 ```
 *Images of Dot indicator are static resource files size of 80px x 80px.
-These are stored in waitIndicatorGraphic.bundle.
- PNG files in that bundle are created with Flash CC (waitIndicatorGraphic.fla).
+ These PNG files are created with Flash CC (waitIndicatorGraphic.fla).

 ### Circular Indicator